PrefectHQ/prefect-sqlalchemy/README.md

     @task
     async def fetch_data(block_name: str) -> list:
         all_rows = []
-        async with SqlAlchemyConnector.load(block_name) as connector:
+        async with await SqlAlchemyConnector.load(block_name) as connector:
             while True:
                 # Repeated fetch* calls using the same operation will
                 # skip re-executing and instead return the next set of results